 The following reasons are common examples of when you’ll need an affidavit.

 - Divorce proceedings.
-For example, to state that both spouses have agreed to dissolve the marriage.
+For example, to state that both spouses agree to dissolve the marriage.

 - Property disputes.
 To outline how somebody came to inherit or purchase a particular property.

-For any dispute in court, an affidavit is a required piece of documentation.
-You will be prompted on their use when the court requires them.
-If you have a dispute matter it may be beneficial to navigate to our civil litigation page to understand more about your specific case.
+If you have a dispute matter you may find our civil litigation page helpful to understand more about your specific case.

 How to complete an affidavit?

-The main thing you must ensure when you’re completing an affidavit is that you’ve filled out the document honestly.
-It’s essential to set out your account of the facts/events precisely as they happened.
-Once completing the document, take care to ensure that you have read the affidavit to make sure it’s correct.
+The main thing to ensure when you’re completing an affidavit is that you fill out the document honestly.
+It’s essential to set out your account of the facts/events precisely.
+Upon completion, double-check your document for accuracy.

 What happens if you lie?

-However, it’s important to note that the court can’t penalise an individual for failing to include information of which they were not aware.
+However, it’s important to note that the court can’t penalise someone for failing to include information they were unaware of.

 How much does it cost?

-To ensure legal processes are followed correctly, we recommend having an affidavit looked over and signed in the presence of a solicitor.
-Book an initial consultation with us and you shall receive:
+To ensure you’re following legal processes correctly, we recommend having an affidavit looked over and signed in the presence of a solicitor.

 Very helpful information about what is an affidavit.
 I needed to know how to How to complete an affidavit and this told me everything I needed.
 Thank you Britton and Time Solicitors!